 Amazon pre-announces many of its Prime Day deals either in the days running up to the event or in the hours before a Lightning Deal begins.
 If you haven’t already signed up for Prime, you should think about doing so soon: Lightning Deals are usually open to anybody, but on previous Prime Days Amazon made them members-only.
-It’s free for 30 days and you can always cancel it later, so if you plan to start a free trial of Prime (with the view of cancelling) we suggest you sign up at the very beginning of October, to cover Prime Day.
+It’s free for 30 days and you can always cancel it later, so if you plan to start a free trial of Prime (with the view of cancelling) we suggest you sign up soon to cover Prime Day.
 Once the event starts, it’s worth keeping an eye on Lightning Deals in particular because they’re only available for a very short time.

 02. Check the price history

 We’re big fans of price comparison services because they enable us to see whether a deal is too good to be true.
 Once a price goes live on Amazon, you can use CamelCamelCamel to see that item’s price history – it's free to make an account.
 The site works for various Amazon sites, not just the US one, and it can tell you whether that Prime Day Instant Pot deal is really a one-off.

 You can use general price checkers such as PriceSpy too.
 They don’t tell you the Amazon price history, but they do tell you what lots of other retailers are charging, which is handy.
 That’s particularly useful with product categories where the price retailers charge often bears very little relation to the price the manufacturer says they should charge, such as 4K monitors and Ultra HD TVs.

 By seeing what everyone else is charging you can see if that massive price drop is really a discount or just a comparison to an inflated RRP.